Juakata/Newsweek-Bootstrap/README.md

 # Newsweek-Bootstrap

-> This project conssist replicating of Newsweek website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.
+> This project replicates the Newsweek website, emphasizing especially how it behaves depending on the size of the screen where the website is rendered.

 ![Sin título](https://user-images.githubusercontent.com/11781597/63105959-0e94fa00-bf3f-11e9-9c03-c2af78ebb4ac.png)